 2.1 Study setting

 At the onset of this study, Cameroon had a total number of five confirmed imported COVID-19 cases (MINSANTE, 2020, WHO, 2019).
 Although no signs of local outbreaks of COVID-19 had been recorded in the country, the government communicated to the population a first series of appropriate actions to prevent the spread of the virus in Cameroon (Ngute, 2020).
-This study was conducted from April 1st to 20th, exactly two weeks after the start of the COVID-19 preventive measures’ implementation in Cameroon.
+This study was conducted exactly two weeks after the start of the COVID-19 preventive measures’ implementation in Cameroon.

 2.2 Study design and participants